CircleCI-Public/server-terraform/gke/README.md

 ## Assumptions and Requirements

-It is assumed that a Google Cloud project exists and that the deployer has permissions to create, modify, and delete resources and Service Accounts.
+It is assumed that a Google Cloud project exists and that the Compute Engine Default Service Account has the following roles:
+Role Administrator, Security Admin, Project IAM Admin.

 To deploy the infrastructure and application you will need to have the following CLIs installed: